 It might seem obvious to go to your favorite social media platform’s insights and see what data you can grab from there, such as information about demographics and shopping habits.
 Another way to capture relevant information is to ask for it.

-Use your posts and stories to do polls, Q&As, and discover what your audience prefers.
+Use your posts and stories to do polls and Q&As, and discover what your audience prefers.
 Ask them about their interests, preferred digital platforms, favorite brands, influencers they interact with, and any questions that might be useful to understand your audience.

-You can also “stalk” your target audience on social media, check their favorite restaurants, brands, and hobbies on Instagram and Facebook.
+You can also “stalk” your target audience on social media and check their favorite restaurants, brands, and hobbies on Instagram and Facebook.
 One way to do this is to look for people who hold the job position your persona might have on LinkedIn.
-This is incredibly helpful especially if your business is a B2B.
+This is incredibly helpful, especially if your business is a B2B.

 We know that doing interviews requires time, and it’s a long process, so here are some tips we use at Colibri to create starter buyer personas to guide your marketing efforts.

 You can also get information about their interests.
-Although those are more about the general affinity of your audience and in-market segments, here is some information you can get from Google Analytics:
+Although those are more about the general affinity of your audience and in-market segments.

 Facebook Audience Insights